wptrainingteam/learn-wp-content/developer-learning-pathway/local-development-requirements/01-development-environment.md

 The WordPress site that lives on the internet, and that users interact with, is often referred to as the live or production environment.
 This is the site where all the final content is published and any custom code is live.

-Sometimes, developers will create a separate environment for testing new features or changes to the site.
+Sometimes, developers will create a separate server environment for testing new features or changes to the site.
 This is often referred to as the staging environment.
-This is a copy of the live site, but it is not typically accessible to the public.
+This is a copy of the live site that is accessible via the internet, but usually only to the site owner or the developer.
 It is used to test new features or changes before they are deployed to the live site.

-Finally, developers will often have a local development environment.
-This is a copy of the live site that is installed on their computer.
+Finally, developers will often have a local environment.
+This is a copy of the live or staging site that is installed on their computer.
 This is where they will do the majority of their development work.

 ## Local development environments